banphlet/herokudep/README.md

 ## `herokudep start`

-Deploy services to different apps on heroku
+Deploy multiple services to different heroku apps.
+Requires you have services.json in the root of your application

 ```
 USAGE